VACCINATION SERVICES

 After your vaccination, we will email you a Certificate of Vaccination as a record of the service.
 The Certificate of Vaccination includes the following details:

-• your full name and date of birth
+• your full name

 • the details of the vaccine given, including the brand name, batch number and expiry date